Synagogue Neustadt (Dresden)

+History of the building

 The Leipzig train station was located in the northeast–southwest direction between the Großenhainer Straße and the Leipziger Straße.
 To the southwest, the former Leipziger Platz originally bordered the railroad facilities to the southwest of the railroad area.
 Towards the northeast, the railroad facility grew over time and reached its greatest extent shortly before today's Pieschen branch.

+It was the first long-distance train station in Central Europe on the Leipzig–Dresden railway line and was an important architectural monument in Germany.

 In 1837, construction work on the station began and from July 19, 1838, the station facilities were used for railroad operations.
 From Dresden, trains initially ran on the already completed section to Weintraube, and from September 16, 1838, to Oberau.

 The Leipzig station was not inaugurated until April 7, 1839, almost nine months after the start of operations.